busstoptaktik/geodesy/ruminations/012-rumination.md

 this was plausible since a file opened as read-only, would secretly, behind my back, be memory mapped by Windows.
-And clever handshaking between the OS and the `stdio` layer virtually eliminates the number of context switches needed, even under heavily random access patterns.
+And clever handshaking between the OS and the `stdio` layer virtually eliminates the number of context switches needed, even under essentially random access patterns.

 This explanation, whether credible or not, is the direct inspiration for the implementation of unigrids.